blood and marrow stem cell transplant

 Donated stem cells can attack your body.
 This is called graft-versus-host disease.
 Your immune system also can attack the donated stem cells.
 This is called graft failure.
 These events can be minor or life threatening.
 They can happen soon after transplant or can develop slowly over months.

-What to expect after a blood and marrow stem cell transplant
+What to expect after the transplant

 You will stay in the hospital for weeks or even months after your blood and marrow stem cell transplant.
 Your doctors want to be sure that you're healthy and strong enough to go home.